p-schaefer/IntegratedHydrology/README.md

   verbose=F
 )

-# Site 25 should only contain mean and distwtd_mean variables for ruggedness
+# Site 25 should only contain mean and distwtd_mean variables for slope
 final_attributes_sub %>%
   select(site_id,contains("slope"))
 #> # A tibble: 3 × 26